How to Choose a Bike Trainer? Spend Your Money Wisely (2023)

 What is progressive resistance?

 The progressive resistance means that the more you pedal, the higher the resistance.
-This type of resistance is closer to outside riding conditions because the air resistance increases exponentially the faster you ride.
+It is common on fluid and air resistance trainers.
+This resistance type is closer to outside riding conditions because the air resistance increases exponentially the faster you ride.
 The opposite of the progressive resistance is the linear resistance (used on low-end wheel-on trainers).

-You might also be interested in this comparison of magnetic vs. fluid bike trainers or a more in-depth explanation of how bike trainers work.
+You might also be interested in my comparison of magnetic vs. fluid bike trainers or a more in-depth explanation of how bike trainers work.

 Price

 Let’s be honest.
-Most of us don’t have an unlimited budget, so we have to make compromises.
+Most of us don’t have an unlimited budget, so we must compromise.
 So, what type of trainer can you expect at every price point?

 Price rangeTrainer